Multi-modal and frequency-weighted tensor nuclear norm for hyperspectral image denoising: Introduction

 In this paper, to take full advantage of the above prior information and improve the capability and flexibility of model, we propose the multi-modal and frequency-weighted tensor nuclear norm (MFWTNN) and non-convex MFWTNN.
 In the proposed MFWTNN, we explore the physical meaning of frequency to explore the low-rankness of HSI in the Fourier domain and give an adaptive calculation method of frequency weights.
 In addition, we consider the correlation among the spatial modes and the spectral mode.
 Furthermore, based on MFWTNN, we take into account the physical meaning of singular values inside frequency slices and propose the non-convex approximation of their nuclear norms.
 Finally, we apply them to the HSI denoising task.
 The main contributions of this paper are summarized as follows:

 \begin{itemize} \item Motivated by Tucker decomposition, we consider the correlation among spectral and spatial modes of HSI and use the mode-$p$ permutation of tensor instead of the mode-$p$ unfolding matrix.
 And then we use their weighted sum to explore the low-rankness of HSI.
-Furthermore, we combine the advantages of multi modes with the improvement of TNN in the frequency domain and propose MFWTNN in HSI denoising.
-The MFWTNN is the fusion of TNN and SNN, which inherits the advantages of t-SVD and Tucker decomposition. \item In each frontal slice of the Fourier transformed tensor, we choose the $\log sum$ function as a non-convex approximation to the rank function, which can provide a better approximation to rank function compared with nuclear norms in MFWTNN.
+Furthermore, we combine the advantages of multi modes with the improvement of TNN in the frequency domain and propose MFWTNN in HSI denoising. \item In each frontal slice of the Fourier transformed tensor, we choose the $\log sum$ function as a non-convex approximation to the rank function, which can provide a better approximation to rank function compared with nuclear norms in MFWTNN.
 Different from the one-dimensional weights of the classical non-convex models, NonMFWTNN considers the weight of frequency direction and singular value direction, which is the two-dimensional weight. \item According to information types in different frequency slices in the Fourier transformed tensor, we adaptively choose bigger weights for slices mainly containing noise information and smaller weights for slices containing profile information, which can depress noise more and simultaneously preserve the profile information of clean HSI better. \item We develop the efficient alternating direction method of multiplier based algorithm to solve the proposed models, and obtain the best restorative performance both on the simulated and real HSI dataset in comparison to all competing HSI denoised methods.

 \end{itemize}